jessielw/DeeZy/README.md

    Path to store temporary files to.
 If not specified this will automatically happen in the temp dir of the os.
   -o, --output, OUTPUT
    The output file path.
 If not specified we will attempt to automatically add Delay/Language string to output file name.
+  --preset, PRESET
+   Use a predefined configuration preset from config file.
   -s, --stereo-down-mix, {STANDARD[0],DPLII[1]}
    Down mix method for stereo.
   -c, --channels, {AUTO[0],MONO[1],STEREO[2],SURROUND[6]}